yftah89/ReviewsOverTime/README.md

 unzip lre-data.zip -d data
 rm lre-data.zip
 ```
+For more information about the data structure, read data/README.md

 If you use this implementation in your article, please cite: (add citation information).